• Home

 This sums it up nicely.
 Unless you’re familiar with uploading files to Google and ensuring that they conform to UTF-8 or 7-bit ASCII standards, it’s best to leave this alone.

 With backlinks, it’s impossible to determine whether or not Google counts them as valid links.
 With this in mind, disavowing links without any manual penalty from the search engine can hurt your rankings and harm your site’s visibility and traffic.
 But if you have a penalty from Google, go ahead and remove these links.
 You can even use SEO tools that rate your links to disavow potentially spammy ones to avoid more penalties.
-Additionally, you can always use different approaches to improve your SEO performance, including adding different payment methods, privacy policy, etc.
+Additionally, you can always use different approaches to improve your SEO backlink service performance, including adding different payment methods, privacy policy, etc.

 Google hasn’t disclosed how they count links or use them.
 They don’t want people taking advantage of it to rank and gain more traffic.
 Look at what happened when link-building schemes were introduced.